Everything We Know About HBO's 'Game of Thrones' Prequel 'House of the Dragon'

 Well before Game of Thrones wrapped up its eight-year run with that controversial final season in spring of 2019, there was talk dating back to 2017 that HBO was planning on releasing not one, but several spinoff and prequel series set in A Song of Fire and Ice author George R. R. Martin's fantastical universe.
 While one show that was supposed to take place thousands of years before the events of GoT and star Naomi Watts got the go-ahead to film a pilot before the network ultimately decided to pull the plug on it, other optioned shows are still in the works.

-One of them could be here fairly soon, actually.
-House of the Dragon, which was already given a full-season order back in fall 2019, is the first of the spin-offs coming down the pipeline.
+One of them will be here fairly soon, actually.
+House of the Dragon, which was given a full-season order back in fall 2019, is the first of the spinoffs coming down the pipeline.
 If you're familiar with the the books or seen the original, you should be able to recognize based on the title alone that the upcoming show is about the Targaryen family, the clan from which Daenerys and Jon Snow are descendants.
 While HBO and George R. R. Martin start to light the embers on their latest collaboration, here's everything we know about House of the Dragon so far.

-What will House of the Dragon be about?Set 300 years before the events of GoT, House of the Dragon chronicles the origins and end of the reign of House Targaryen, according to THR.
+Set 200 years before the events of GoT, House of the Dragon chronicles the origins and end of the reign of House Targaryen, according to THR.
 As shared by Entertainment Weekly, that includes the infamous Dance of the Dragons, or the Targaryen civil war that tore Westeros apart.
-It's based on Martin's 2018 book Fire & Blood and should follow Viserys' journey in becoming (or failing to become) the ruler of Westeros.
+It's based on Martin's 2018 book Fire & Blood and should follow Viserys' journey in picking a successor for the Iron Throne.

-Who's in the cast?HBO announced the first big casting news of House of the Dragon in October 2020.
+HBO announced the first big casting news of House of the Dragon in October 2020.
 Deadline reported English actor Paddy Considine (The Outsider, The Third Day) is one of the leads on the show, playing King Viserys Targaryen.
 According to Deadline, Viserys was "chosen by the lords of Westeros to succeed the Old King, Jaehaerys Targaryen, at the Great Council at Harrenhal."
 The publication noted he's said to be a "warm, kind and decent man" who "only wishes to carry forward his grandfather's legacy," but his goodness doesn't necessarily make him a strong ruler.